 Incomplete Spinal Cord Injuries

 Incomplete spinal cord injuries occur when the cord is only partially severed.
-The injured person is able to retain some degree of function below where the injury occurred, depending on the extent of injury.
+The injured person is able to retain some degree of function below where the injury occurred, depending on the extent of the injury.
 Some common types of incomplete spinal cord injuries include:

 - Anterior cord syndrome: This injury damages the front of the spinal cord.
 The injured person may notice impairment with sensations of touch, pain and body temperature.